Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-NoCommandLine.md

 # Quick setup for MacOS and Windows #

 What follows are instructions for setting up Cuis on Windows or Mac OS X without using Git or the command line.
+It is the simplest way to run Cuis on your computer.
+The downside is that it doesn't allow updating Cuis later: you'll need to repeat the procedure.

-If you are comfortable with Git, please see [Getting started using Git Bash](GettingStarted.md).
-This document describes the simplest way to run Cuis on your computer.
+If you plan to keep using Cuis, it is better to follow [Getting started using Git Bash](GettingStarted.md).
+This way you can pull the git repo to get new updates, or publish your own code packages on GitHub.

 ## On Windows ##
 * Create a new folder in your machine using Windows Explorer (don't use an existing folder)